geodask/svelte-reactive-table/sites/docs/src/routes/docs/api/reactive-pagination/+page.md

 ## Return Value

-Returns a factory function that creates pagination functionality when passed to `reactiveTable`.
+Returns a TablePlugin that adds pagination functionality when passed to the `use` method of the table.

 ## Basic Usage